 Mae'r cyfrifon hyn yn dangos y berthynas rhwng yr amgylchedd a'r economi.
 Mae hyn yn dangos sut mae'r amgylchedd yn cyfrannu at yr economi, yr effaith y mae'r economi yn ei chael ar yr amgylchedd, a sut y mae cymdeithas yn ymateb i faterion amgylcheddol.

-This release includes annual estimates of low carbon and renewable energy economy activity in the UK and constituent countries: turnover, employment, exports, imports and number of businesses as published on 29 March 2021.
-This dataset has been updated and now includes annual estimates of acquisitions and disposals.
+This release includes annual estimates of low carbon and renewable energy economy activity in the UK and constituent countries: turnover, employment, exports, imports, acquisitions, disposals and number of businesses.

 The emissions of carbon dioxide, methane, nitrous oxide, hydro-fluorocarbons, perfluorocarbons, sulphur hexafluoride, nitrogen trifluoride and total greenhouse gas emissions, by industry (SIC 2007 group - around 130 categories), UK, 1990 to 2019 and (provisional) 2020.

 An examination of the size and composition of environmental taxes between 1993 and 2014.
 Including an analysis by type of environmental tax, a consideration of who pays the taxes and a comparison with other European countries.
 Main findings show that environmental taxes raised £44.6 billion in the UK in 2014, providing 7.5% of all revenue from taxes and social contributions